Global PhDs

 Applications should comprise:

-- confirmation that the application has the support of the authorised member of staff at the University of St Andrews, normally the Head of School or the School Director of Postgraduate Research (a letter is not required)
+- Confirmation that the application has the support of the authorised member of staff at St Andrews and Macquarie, normally the Head of School or the School Director of Postgraduate Research (email is sufficient).

-Applications will be considered by a multi-disciplinary selection panel chaired by the Assistant-Vice Principal (Provost).
+Applications will be considered by a multi-disciplinary selection panel involving membership from both universities and chaired by the Assistant-Vice Principal (Provost) of St Andrews and the Pro Vice-Chancellor Graduate Research of Macquarie.

 In assessing applications, the selection panel will be guided by the following questions.
 Therefore, schools are encouraged to ensure that application documents clearly address these questions: